-- Trailer wheel chocks – be sure you can leave your empty trailer somewhere un-hitched.
+- Horse Trailer wheel chocks – be sure you can leave your empty trailer somewhere un-hitched.

 - Trailer coupler lock – ensure your un-hitched trailer won’t go off with someone else.

 Don’t let road emergencies catch you off guard.
 Be prepared with the right emergency equipment on hand and get into the habit of doing a horse trailer and truck trip pre-check EVERY time you hit the road with your horse friends in tow.
 Make sure you have minimized the chances for running into problems on the road.